 When Do I Need a Custody Attorney?

-Oftentimes, both parents want what’s best for their children.
-However, as the divorce process goes on, there are always disagreements about what that means.
-Even if your ex-spouse isn’t contesting the divorce, you’ll likely need the help of an attorney to get the custody agreement you want.
+Often, both parents want what’s best for their children.
+However, there are always disagreements about what “best” means as the divorce process goes on.
+Even if your ex-spouse isn’t contesting the divorce, it is likely that you'll need legal advice from a seasoned family law attorney to get the custody agreement that is best for you and your children.
 But how do you know when it’s time to contact a child custody attorney?
-Don’t gamble with your family’s future.
-If you’re in Beaufort and you experience any of the following situations, contact Fender Law Firm today and talk to a custody attorney.
+If you’re in Beaufort, SC, and you’re experiencing any of the following situations, contact Fender Law Firm today to speak with an experienced custody attorney.

 You’re Worried About Your Children’s Safety